 - Prof Aletta Norval – Deputy Vice Chancellor (Education)

 - Dr Francesca Panin – Faculty of Health, Education, Medicine and Social Care; Joint Faculty Athena SWAN Lead

-- Dr Anna Paraskevopoulou – Faculty of Business and Law; School of Management Joint Athena SWAN Lead
+- Dr Anna Paraskevopoulou – Faculty of Business and Law; Faculty Athena SWAN Co-Lead

 - Dr Claire Pike – Faculty of Science & Engineering; School of Engineering and The Built Environment Faculty Athena SWAN Lead

 - Dr Nicola Walshe – Faculty of Health, Education, Medicine and Social Care; School of Education and Social Care Athena SWAN Lead